CakeDC/users/Docs/Documentation/Authorization.md

 You can check the configuration options available for authorization middleware at the [official documentation](https://github.com/cakephp/authorization/blob/master/docs/Middleware.md).

+The `CakeDC/Users.DefaultRedirect` offers additional behavior and config:
+  * If logged user access unauthorized url he is redirected to referer url or '/' if no referer url
+  * If not logged user access unauthorized url he is redirected to configured url (default to login)
+  * on login we only use the redirect url from querystring 'redirect' if user can access the target url
-The `CakeDC/Users.DefaultRedirect` offers additional config, you can customize the flash message and set 'url' as a normal cake url or callback to let you create a custom logic to retrieve the unauthorized redirect url.
+  * App can configure a callbable for 'url' option to define a custom logic to retrieve the url for unauthorized redirect
+  * App can configure a flash message

+You could do the following to set a custom url and flash message:

 ```
 [